tvrbo-pro/TinyZmq/README.md

 TinyZMQ
 ----
-Tiny ZMQ is an NodeJS package that provides simple load balanced messaging on distributed environments
+Tiny ZMQ is an NodeJS package that provides simple, load balanced and resilient messaging on distributed environments.

+It implements the Client - Broker - Worker schema and takes care of reachability.
+The stock ZMQ implementation for NodeJS may run into issues if some of the workers get offline.

+An example Docker container is also provided, for convenience.

 ## Installation